action.skip

 3. Click the Cloud tile.

-5. Add the ExpressRoute service key into the Microsoft Azure Service Key field on the right.
+5. Add the ExpressRoute service key into the Microsoft Azure Service Key field.

 The Portal verifies the key then displays the available port locations based on the ExpressRoute region.
 For example, if your ExpressRoute service is deployed in the Australia East region in Sydney, you can select the Sydney locations.